Your idea is safe; NDA signed before discussion

 • Smart plugs and outlets

-• Thermostats and HVAC controls
+• Thermostates and HVAC control

 • Smart locks and door sensors